timjaya/nbadash/README.md

 ### Teams

-You will carry out this project in teams of two.
-If you can't find a team-mate, please follow these steps:
+Teams of _exactly_ 2.

-* [Post on Piazza](https://piazza.com/class/irvic0xfdqk3p6?cid=5) asking for a team mate - the best way.
+How to find teammates?

-* You do not need to notify us of your team composition.
+* [Click here] if you want to be matched by the staff's "auto-matching" system.
+You state your past experience level and the maximum difference you are  willing to be matched with, and it suggests a match.
-  Instead, when you submit the first part of your project, please write the name and UNI of both members.
+* Simply write the name and UNI of both members when submitting part 1.
-* See Part 1 for a contingency plan to protect yourself in case your teammate drops the class.
+* [Write a contingency plan](./part1.md#contingency) in case your teammate drops the class.

 ### Important notes: